 Back to prior page

 1890 - 1951

-His Hollywood career began around 1921, and his last film appearance was circa 1944.
-Meehan looked mean ... and he had a crooked and flattened nose remindful of a prize fighter who took too many punches.
+Our "regulation stock villain" had a rough and tough look, accentuated by a crooked and flattened nose remindful of a prize fighter who took too many punches.

 (Courtesy of Les Adams)

-Above from L-to-R are Lew Meehan, Sherry Tansey and Bob Steele in a crop from a lobby card from THUNDER IN THE DESERT (A. W. Hackel/Republic, 1938).
+Above from L-to-R are Lew Meehan (with his flattened and crooked nose), Sherry Tansey and Bob Steele in a crop from a lobby card from THUNDER IN THE DESERT (A. W. Hackel/Republic, 1938).

-Above is a 1950 blue duotone re-release lobby card from THE GUN RANGER (A. W. Hackel/Republic, 1937).
-Bob Steele has the drop on, from L-to-R, Earl Dwire, Lew Meehan, Archie Ricks, Jack Evans and Barney Beasley.
+Above is a 1950 blue duotone re-release lobby card and crop/blowup from THE GUN RANGER (A. W. Hackel/Republic, 1937).
+Bob Steele has the drop on, from L-to-R, Earl Dwire, Lew Meehan, Archie Ricks, an unidentified guy, and Barney Beasley.
+The unidentified guy may be Dick Morehead.

+Back to prior page